 Service revenue is generated primarily from PCS (warranty period services and post warranty services), installation services, training, and professional services.
 PCS revenue is deferred and recognized over the service period.
 Installation service revenue is recognized concurrent with system revenue.
-Training and professional service revenues that are not deemed essential to the functionality of the systems are recognized as such services are performed.
+Training revenues are recognized when services are performed, and professional service revenues that are not deemed essential to the functionality of the systems are recognized as such services are performed.